parisajvd/MICB475_24W1_Team_5/Meeting Minutes/Team Meeting 2024-10-18.md

  - help with the approach for the modeling (aim 1)
  - where to include metadata-based filtering, done in qiime2 or R?
  - do we need to specify which type of statistical testing we will use for our diversity metrics, and if so, would it be ANOVA (alpha) and PERMANOVA (beta)?

+## General Questions for the team
+- how to refer to these metadata categories?
+As "personal factors" "characteristics" etc?
+- Finalize a title for the proposal